embracenothing/yplusplus/README.md

 Use X key to change handedness.

+The specific number of bullets in each recoil workout represents (in my opinion) the most important steps in the recoil pattern where it suddently changes.
+This allows to train the patten bit by bit.

 ## bots
 - workout 1: strafing one taps (usp, scout, deag, awp)
 - workout 2: strafing sprays (ak, m4a4, m4a1-s, galil, famas, krieg, aug)